Named after Bitcoin creator Satoshi Nakamoto, SATS are the smallest unit of Bitcoin recorded on the blockchain—100m SATS equal 1 BTC.

 One of the bigger goals of our dev timeline is to enable you to sell your code (e.g. snippets, plugins, templates, tools, apps, etc.) for SATS.

 When you earn 50,000+ SATS, you’ll qualify for the ability to withdrawal your earnings.
-Withdrawals are processed once a month by sending the requested amount of SATS to an approved Bitcoin wallet.
+Withdrawals are processed once a month by sending the requested amount of SATS to a Bitcoin wallet.

 * Actual goal, but is an estimate and subject to change.